openstack-archive/fuel-specs/specs/8.0/dynamically-build-bootstrap.rst

 ======

-While default bootstrap not added, UI should provide an error panel on `Environments` page with an appropriate message and some instructions what user can do next.
+While default bootstrap not added, UI should provide an error panel on every page with an appropriate message and some instructions what user can do next.
 User should not be able to close the panel, because the message is important and should not be missed.

-To display the error message UI should check the existence of `bootstrap_error` attribute in master node settings.
+To display the error message UI should check the existence of `error` attribute in `bootstrap` section in master node settings.
 If this attribute exists, it's value is exactly the text to be displayed on UI.

 Nailgun